Thilagavathi7/Thilagavathi_Portfolio/README.md

 - **Responsibilities:**  I learnt the basics of android development Developed basic projects.

 ### Volunteer Coordinator | Drestin – National Symposium
-- **Duration:** October 2024 - November 2024
+- **Duration:** October 2023 - November 2023
-- **Responsibilities:** Coordinated communication and managed volunteer onboarding for a large-scale academic event.
+- **Event name:** Drone the Dracarys
+- **Responsibilities:** Volunteered for the event, assisting in the coordination and management of drone-related activities.

 ---